benkaan001/ScheduleItYourWay/README.md

-# Work Day Scheduler Starter Code
+# Schedule It Your Way

 AS AN employee with a busy schedule
 I WANT to add important events to a daily planner